ClaraPilven/Twixt/README.md

-# Wallgame
+# Twixt
- Development of a python version of the wall game
+ Development of a python version of the twixt game